carpentries/instructor-training/_extras/checkout.md

 2. Submitting a change to fix an existing issue.
 Our [Help Wanted page][help-wanted] lists issues for which lesson maintainers need assistance and is a good place to start when looking for ways to contribute.
 3. Proof-reading a lesson and adding a new issue describing something to be improved.

+If contributing to Glosario, trainees can make a change in the form of introducing a relevant new term to the glossary or adding a definition to an existing term in another language.

 <a name="eligible-repositories"></a>A contribution will be valid for checkout if it is made to:

 * any [Software Carpentry]({{ site.swc_site }}/lessons/), [Data Carpentry]({{ site.dc_site }}/lessons/), or [Library Carpentry]({{ site.lc_site }}/lessons/) lesson